 Things Seychelles is Famous For

-The first thing that comes to mind when you say Seychelles is the white sand beaches that are surrounded by greenery.
+The first thing that comes to mind when you say Seychelles is the white sand beaches surrounded by greenery.
 So, it is no surprise that Seychelles is quite famous for its beautiful beaches that have left travelers speechless throughout the world.

 Coco De Mer

 Seychelles is best known for its indigenous fruit – Coco De Mer, discovered in the 1700s by the French.
-It was found that several seeds of this big fruit would wash ashore at India or Maldives, where no one knew what it was.
+It was found that several seeds of this big fruit would wash ashore in India or Maldives, where no one knew what it was.
 As a result, when the trees for this plant were first discovered in Seychelles, people believed the island would be the Garden of Eden and Coco De Mer to be the forbidden fruit of knowledge.

 Giant Aldabra Tortoise

 Aldabra Atoll in Seychelles is the second largest coral atoll in the world and is the home of these giant tortoises.
-Visitors aren’t allowed in this region and one needs special permission to access it.
+Visitors aren’t allowed in this region, and one needs special permission to access it.

 On the other hand, you can always take a day trip to Curieuse Island to walk and interact with the Giant Tortoises.
 You can even feed them leaves and admire them for as long as you want.

 Creole cuisine is quite famous in Seychelles and is one of the major cuisines served over the islands.
-The cuisine is a blend of European, African, and Asian flavors, and one can see how slavery under different nations really affected the culture and local dishes of Seychelles.
+The cuisine is a blend of European, African, and Asian flavors, and one can see how slavery in different nations really affected the culture and local dishes of Seychelles.